chuqiaoshen/Git-Influencer/README.md

 **Everyone wants to learn from the best, this project aims to creat a platform which can help you on finding the social influencer from the github network.**

 ## Data Source
 * [Github archive](https://www.gharchive.org/) : GH Archive is a project to record the public GitHub timeline, which stores all the event based github.
+Weighing in over **3TB** total, this is the largest Bigquery dataset available on kaggle.
 * Data size: 80~100G/month since 2011
 * Update frenquency: Update every 1 hour